 The adventure kicks off in San Jose, with two nights to relax and recalibrate.
 Tour the coffee plantations of the highlands, the famous Poas Volcano and the waterfall gardens of La Paz.

 A light aircraft will then escort you to the Land of the Turtles – Tortuguero National Park.
-Only accessed via air and boat, thousands of acres of extraordinary protected land is home to animals of the river, jungle, and sea.
+Only accessed via air and boat, thousands of acres of extraordinary protected land are home to animals of the river, jungle, and sea.
 This hugely biodiverse destination is a hotspot for nesting turtles and hosts hatchlings of four different species every year.
 Trek through the forests and spot some of the country’s most iconic creatures, before following the winding waters South.

 Raft down the river to Pacuare Lodge, a family-owned bamboo structure lost in the rainforest.
 Arguably the most epic stay in the country, the only way in and out is by six-seater 14ft inflatable raft, tackling Class I-IV rapids.
 Serine and unapologetically wild.
-Enveloped in primary rainforest, enjoy evenings by candle-light and uninterrupted views of wilderness surrounding.
+Enveloped in primary rainforest, enjoy evenings by candlelight and uninterrupted views of the wilderness surrounding.

 Following a few days of adventure, cruise further south for some much-needed beach bliss on the bohemian Caribbean Coast.
 Puerto Viejo has a relaxing charm and a youthful atmosphere, and once again provides outstanding wildlife encounters.
-Day-trip to Cahuita National Park and snorkel amongst protected iridescent coral, rent bikes and follow the pathways with the coast and enjoy delicious fresh food in the revitalising sunshine.
+Day trip to Cahuita National Park and snorkel amongst protected iridescent coral, rent bikes and follow the pathways with the coast and enjoy delicious fresh food in the revitalising sunshine.

 Today you’ll touch down in Costa Rica.
 You’ll be met by our Wayfairer Representative at the arrivals gate and driven to your hotel in the highlands for a couple of nights.

-Finca Rosa Blanca is a pioneering sustainable property, a world away from the bustling centre of San Jose but still only a 30 minute drive from the airport.
-In the hills of Heredia with stunning views, the abundant coffee crops surround the lodge in a 30 acre plantation.
+Finca Rosa Blanca is a pioneering sustainable property, a world away from the bustling centre of San Jose but still only a 30-minute drive from the airport.
+In the hills of Heredia with stunning views, the abundant coffee crops surround the lodge in a 30-acre plantation.
 Each and every guest is welcomed at the finca with the warmest hospitality - making it a perfect stop for one or two - or longer - nights on any Costa Rica itinerary.